amazon-ion/ion-docs/guides/path-extractor-guide.md

 Users may find it simpler to create a path in one line by using a string representation.
-It is possible to accept a wide variety of different syntaxes (e.g. JSONPath, etc.), but the following stripped-down Ion-based syntax should be supported by all implementations.
+It is possible to accept a wide variety of different syntaxes (e.g. XPath, JSONPath, etc.), but the following stripped-down Ion-based syntax should be supported by all implementations.

 This syntax calls for a string of text Ion data which must contain